Natural frequencies and mode shapes of statically deformed inclined risers

 MetadataShow full item record

-AbstractWe investigate numerically the linear vibrations of inclined risers using the Galerkin approach.
+AbstractIn this work, we investigate numerically the linear vibrations of inclined risers using the Galerkin approach.
 The riser is modeled as an Euler-Bernoulli beam accounting for the nonlinear mid-plane stretching and self-weight.
-After solving for the initial deflection of the riser due to self-weight, we use a Galerkin expansion employing 15 axially loaded beam mode shapes to solve the eigenvalue problem of the riser around the static equilibrium configuration.
-This yields the riser natural frequencies and corresponding exact mode shapes for various values of inclination angles and tension.
-The obtained results are validated against a boundary-layer analytical solution and are found to be in good agreement.
-This constitutes a basis to study the nonlinear forced vibrations of inclined risers.
+After solving for the initial deflection of the riser due to self-weight, a Galerkin expansion of fifteen axially loaded beam mode shapes are used to solve the eigenvalue problem of the riser around the static equilibrium configuration.
+This yields the riser natural frequencies and exact mode shapes for various values of inclination angles and applied tension.
+The obtained results are validated against a boundary-layer analytical solution and are found in good agreement.
+This constructs a basis to study the nonlinear forced vibrations of inclined risers.